Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Proof Roadmap

+We provide a two-stage dynamics analysis to track the trajectory of the coefficients for signal learning and noise memorization, using Lemma \ref{lemma:coefficient_iterative}, Lemma \ref{lem:degree_main}, and Lemma \ref{lemma:graph_numberofdata_main}.

-\paragraph{Stage 1.} Intuitively, the initial neural network weights are small enough so that the neural network at initialization has constant level cross-entropy loss derivatives on all the training data: $\ell_i'^{(0)} = \ell'[ y_i \cdot f(\Wb^{(0)}, \tilde{\xb}_i)] = \Theta(1)$ for all $i\in [n]$.
-This is guaranteed under Condition~\ref{condition:d_sigma0_eta} on $\sigma_0$.
-Motivated by this, the dynamics of the coefficients in \eqref{eq:update_gamma1} - \eqref{eq:update_omega1} can be greatly simplified by replacing the $\ell_i'^{(t)}$ factors by their constant upper and lower bounds.
-The following lemma summarizes our main conclusion at stage 1 for signal learning:
+\paragraph{Stage 1.} Intuitively, the initial neural network weights are small enough such that the network at initialization exhibits constant-level loss derivatives on all training data points $\ell_i'^{(0)} = \ell'[ y_i \cdot f(\mathbf{W}^{(0)}, \mathbf{A}, {\mathbf{x}}_i)] = \Theta(1)$ for all $i\in [n]$.
+This is guaranteed under Assumption~\ref{condition:d_sigma0_eta} on $\sigma_0$.
+Motivated by this observation, the dynamics of the coefficients in Equations (\ref{eq:update_gamma1} - \ref{eq:update_omega1}) can be greatly simplified by replacing the $\ell_i'^{(t)}$ factors by their constant upper and lower bounds.
+The following lemma summarizes our main conclusion for feature learning in Stage 1: